Clever robo-brokers could be the future of mortgage brokerage but can AI really take over from humans?

-The new breed of tech savvy ‘robo – brokers’ claim they can offer customers a quicker, more simple, reliable and convenient experience when searching for a new home loan.
+The new breed of tech savvy ‘robo-brokers’ claim they can offer customers a quicker, simpler, more reliable and convenient experience when searching for a new home loan.

-Although still relatively new, these digital brokers are already proving to be a smart and credible alternative for people who have struggled for years to work out the most suitable deal from the many thousands of mortgage products on offer.
+Although still relatively new, these robo-brokers are already proving to be a smart and credible alternative for people who have struggled for years to work out the most suitable deal from the many thousands of mortgage products on offer.

-Using one of the new breed of online mortgage brokers could help eliminate some of the elementary problems mortgage customers have faced up to now.
+Using an online robo mortgage broker could help to eliminate some of the problems mortgage customers have faced up to now.